ppyne/crowPi-L_BatteryStatus/README.md

 $ chmod +x ./batteryStatus.py
 $ ./batteryStatus.py
 ```

-Features:

-- 7 state icons of the battery from 0% to 100%,
-- icon when charging,
-- alert icon when battery is very low,
-- a tooltip to view the percentage of the battery load and its voltage,
-- a contextual menu to properly quit the app.

 **Warning:** to quit the app properly, you must right click on its icon in the system tray and click the menu "Quit".